 - It is difficult to distinguish Legionnaires' disease from other types of pneumonia by symptoms alone.
-Chest X-rays help diagnose pneumonia but the diagnosis of Legionnaires' disease requires special tests. - Samples and testing: - o urine for Legionella urinary antigen test available in local laboratories - sputum and or bronchial washings for culture please refer these specimens to NSW Health Pathology-ICPMR for legionella culture and serogrouping. - For further information about testing, consult with your local laboratory, infectious disease physicians and local public health unit.
+Chest X-rays help diagnose pneumonia but the diagnosis of Legionnaires' disease requires special tests. - · Samples and testing: - o urine for Legionella urinary antigen test - o sputum and or bronchial washings for Legionella culture and PCR - For further information about testing, consult with your local laboratory, infectious disease physicians and local public health unit.